 Initiation and Investigation of Code Violations

 Initiation.
-Person(s) witnessing or experiencing what they believe to be a possible non-academic code violation should provide the information to the Vice President of Enrollment and Student Development.
+Person(s) witnessing or experiencing what they believe to be a possible non-academic code violation should provide the information to the Senior Director of Student Success and Development.
 In cases where the alleged activity may involve a violation of criminal law in addition to a violation of code, information and/or complaints should be provided to the Cincinnati State Police.
 The College will review all information and/or complaints received and may conduct a preliminary investigation of the alleged violation.

 Investigation.
 The Cincinnati State Police shall have primary responsibility for the investigation of acts that involve suspected violation of federal, state, or local laws and applicable College policies.
-The Vice President of Enrollment and Student Development or his/her designee is authorized to investigate allegations involving violations of the Student Code of Conduct other than those involving academic misconduct.
+The Senior Director of Student Success and Development or his/her designee is authorized to investigate allegations involving violations of the Student Code of Conduct other than those involving academic misconduct.
 The Dean of the academic division is authorized to investigate allegations involving academic misconduct in that academic division.
 During the investigation of an alleged non-academic violation of the Student Code of Conduct, the student allegedly involved in misconduct will be sent a letter describing the alleged violation, requesting the student to make an appointment to discuss the matter, and specifying a date by which the appointment must be made.
-Upon receipt of a Student Code of Conduct report by the Vice President of Enrollment and Student Development, a registration hold will also be placed in the student’s record in the student information database.
+Upon receipt of a Student Code of Conduct report by the Senior Director of Student Success and Development, a registration hold will also be placed in the student’s record in the student information database.
 Any person believed to have information relevant to an investigation may also be contacted and requested to make an appointment to discuss the matter.
-Upon completion of an investigation, the Vice President will decide upon an appropriate course of action, which may include taking no further action, deferring further action with or without conditions, or initiating charges with the appropriate College judicial body.
+Upon completion of an investigation, the Senior Director of Student Success and Development will decide upon an appropriate course of action, which may include taking no further action, deferring further action with or without conditions, or initiating charges with the appropriate College judicial body.

 Emergency Removal for Threatening or Disruptive Behavior.
 There will be occasions when, in the opinion of the instructor or other students, inappropriate classroom behavior by a student involves an imminent threat to safety or threatens to disrupt the classroom education process.
 In these circumstances the instructor should immediately contact Cincinnati State Police and have the student removed from the class.
-The Cincinnati State Police will provide an incident report for the Vice President of Enrollment and Student Development for Student Code of Conduct review.
+The Cincinnati State Police will provide an incident report for the Senior Director of Student Success and Development for Student Code of Conduct review.
 The instructor or staff member is also required to complete a Student Incident Report/Referral form outlining their perspective of the incident.

 Threatening or disruptive behavior can be described in many ways.
 The definition will be left to the discretion of the classroom instructor or students at the time of the incident.
 In cases of uncertainty it is recommended to err on the side of safety.
 The incident will be immediately managed and the rights and safety of all will be protected.

-If emergency removal of a student is prompted by a physical altercation or an arrest because of an on-campus incident, the student shall be immediately referred to the Vice President of Enrollment and Student Development and shall not return to class without permission from the Vice President.
+If emergency removal of a student is prompted by a physical altercation or an arrest because of an on-campus incident, the student shall be immediately referred to the Senior Director of Student Success and Development and shall not return to class without permission from the Senior Director.

 Interim suspension.
-When the Vice President of Enrollment and Student Development or his/her designee has reasonable cause to believe that the student’s presence on College premises or at a College-related or registered student organization activity poses a significant risk of substantial harm to the health or safety of others or to property, the student may be immediately suspended from all or any portion of College premises, College-related activities or registered student organization activities.
+When the Senior Director of Student Success and Development or his/her designee has reasonable cause to believe that the student’s presence on College premises or at a College-related or registered student organization activity poses a significant risk of substantial harm to the health or safety of others or to property, the student may be immediately suspended from all or any portion of College premises, College-related activities or registered student organization activities.
 This interim suspension will be confirmed by a written statement and shall remain in effect until the conclusion of a full hearing or administrative decision, without undue delay, in accordance with the rules of the College.
-The student may, within three (3) working days of the imposition of the suspension, petition the Vice President of Enrollment and Student Development for reinstatement.
+The student may, within three (3) working days of the imposition of the suspension, petition the Senior Director of Student Success and Development for reinstatement.
 The petition must be in writing, and must include supporting documentation or evidence that the student does not pose, or no longer poses, a significant risk of substantial harm to the health or safety of others or to property.
-A hearing on such petition will be conducted without undue delay by the Vice President of Enrollment and Student Development or his/her designee.
+A hearing on such petition will be conducted without undue delay by the Senior Director of Student Success and Development or his/her designee.

 Filing of Complaint and Initiation of Charges